tcoopman/irmin-tutorial/src/Contents.md

 # Custom content types

-At some point working with `Irmin` you will probably want to move beyond using string values.
+At some point working with `Irmin` you will probably want to move beyond using the default content types.
 This section will explain how custom datatypes can be implemented using the `Irmin.Type` combinator.
-Before continuing with these examples make sure to read through the [official documentation](https://docs.mirage.io/irmin/Irmin/Type/index.html), which does a good job of outlining what types are defined and how theyre used.
+Before continuing with these examples make sure to read through the [official documentation](https://docs.mirage.io/irmin/Irmin/Type/index.html), which does a good job of outlining what types are defined and an overview of how theyre used.

 Now let's create a custom type and define the functions required by [Irmin.Contents.S](https://docs.mirage.io/irmin/Irmin/Contents/module-type-S/index.html) using a simple datatype and then another more complex example after.